Lunac-dev/valorant-store-backend/README.md

 <br/>

 > [!CAUTION]
-> This project has been completed and is not maintained. `valorantstore.net` may already be managed by someone else.
+> This project has been ended and is not maintained. `valorantstore.net` may already be managed by someone else.

 ## About
 This is the [ValorantStore.net](https://valorantstore.net/) backend.
 Anyone can see the code.
 The frontend can be found [here](https://github.com/Lunac-dev/valorant-store-frontend).